Slides 📊

 4.1.
 Basic Set Theory

-Before we can analyze data using statistical inference, we need a mathematical framework to describe uncertainty-namely, probability theory.
-We begin by developing the basic vocabulary and operations of set thoery.
+We are now ready to delve into the mathematical framework of describing uncertainty—namely, probability theory.
+We begin by developing the basic vocabulary of set theory.

 Road Map 🧭